feldera/feldera/python/docs/introduction.rst

       - The second parameter here is :class:`.FelderaClient` that we created above.

 * :meth:`.SQLContext.wait_for_completion`
    - Blocks this Feldera pipeline until completion.
-Normally this means until the EoF has been reached for this input source.
+Normally this means until the end-of-file (EOF) has been reached for this input source.

    - Takes a parameter ``shutdown``, when set shuts the pipeline down after completion.